Firstly, a huge congratulations on winning at Graduate Fashion Week 2019! What award did you win?

 Tell us about your story.
-What lead you to fashion?
+What lead you to fashion and choosing that course?

-Talk us through your graduate collection.
+Talk us through your final project presented at GFW.
 How did that come about?

-What sort of materials did you use and how did you source them?
+What sort of work did you undertake and how did you decide to work this way?

 Describe the inspiration and concept behind your work.